Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 The *unspeakable bastard* just got out a deck of playing cards and started to deal them out on the desk in front of him, playing some kind of a game as if Six's stubborn silence were of exactly no consequence to him.

 The sound washed over him, as it always seemed to.
-He wondered if that was why Stephen used these tools---because he too enjoyed the sound they made.
+He wondered if that was why Stephen used these tools - because he too enjoyed the sound they made.
 Was it a quirk of the way humans saw the world, that simple things could be so... mesmerizing?

 "Beats me why I bother with the cards."
 Stephen commented.
 "I could play on the computer instead..."